stett/stett.github.io/_posts/2014-12-08-django-putting-sites-into-initial-data.md

 When you run `python manage.py migrate`, the site will be automatically created.

-This may be considered by some to be somewhat counter to good practice, since we are now storing domain-specific information in the site code.
+This may be considered by some to be somewhat counter to good practice, since we are now storing domain-specific information in site code.
 I count this transgression to be minimal, however, compared to the convenience it provides, specifically for projects where separate settings files are used for different deployments, and where `SITE_ID` must be set anyway.